zakirangwala/Bridge/README.md

 requirements.txt
 ```

-Then navigate to the src and run main.py on port 5000
+Then navigate to the src and run main.py on port 5000 <br>
 \* Note : need personal Twilio Account to connect the server webhook to (API Keys and Account Credentials not provided)